CTA

 41. How do you test Ansible projects?

-- Asserts: Asserts duplicates how the test runs in other languages like Python.
-It verifies that your system has reached the actual intended state, and not just as a simulation that you would find in check mode.
-Asserts shows that the task did the job it was supposed to do and changed the appropriate resources.
+• Asserts: Asserts duplicate how the test runs in other languages like Python.
+It verifies whether your system has reached the actual intended state and not just as a simulation that you would find in check mode.
+Asserts show whether the task did the job it was supposed to do and changed the appropriate resources.

-- Check mode: Check mode shows you how everything would run without the simulation.
+• Check Mode: Check mode shows you how everything would run without the simulation.
 Therefore, you can easily see if the project behaves the way we expected it to.
 The limitation is that check mode does not run the scripts and commands used in the roles and playbooks.
-To get around this, we have to disable check mode for specific tasks by running.
+To get around this, we have to disable check mode for specific tasks by running the command given below:

-- Manual run: Just run the play and verify that the system is in its desired state.
+• Manual Run: The play is simply run to verify whether the system is in its desired state.
 This testing choice is the easiest method, but it carries an increased risk because it results in a test environment that may not be similar to the production environment.

-Hope these top Ansible interview questions helped you in preparing for your next job interview.
+Hope these top Ansible interview questions helped you prepare for your next job interview.
 Best of luck and excel at your job interview!